 We have completed all the steps and you can run your test now.
 After running your test, you will be able to see the test running through two different browsers that we created using Docker.
 VNC viewer will show how a browser navigates to each website at the same time.

-When you have a large number of test cases, you can use selenium grid for speeding up your test case executions.
+When you have a large number of test cases, you can use the Selenium grid for speeding up your test case executions.
 Sometimes we have to run and test your test cases under different operating systems and at times you have to check your test cases under different browsers as well.
-We use selenium grid under such occasions.
+We use the Selenium grid under such occasions.

-At times configuring Selenium grid might be high-cost involving and time-consuming process as we need multiple machines.
-Under such cases, the best option will be to use Selenium grid with Docker.
+At times configuring the Selenium grid might be a high-cost involving and time-consuming process as we need multiple machines.
+Under such cases, the best option will be to use the Selenium Grid with Docker.